Distributed Local Verification using Proofs with(out) Errors: Verification Problems with Erroneous Proofs

-Now we are left with $C_u \cap C_v \neq \emptyset$.
-Let $x \in C_u$ and $y \in C_v$ be nodes in these components that are closest to $u$.
-If $x = y$, then $u$ and $v$ agree on the labels of all nodes on the simple path from $x$ to a node $v_k$ (recall that $v_k$ is a node on a short path $P'$ lying on $\texttt{right}(P')$).
-Since the labels must strictly increase by $1$ along any simple path moving away from the node $x$, the labels of $u$ and $v$ are uniquely determined under $l_u$ and $l_v$ and thus Proposition \ref{prop:diff_view_dist} follows.
-Suppose $x \neq y$ and without loss of generality, assume that $dist(x, u) \leq dist(y, u)$.
+\textbf{Case $C_u \cap C_v \neq \emptyset$:} Let $x \in C_u$ and $y \in C_v$ be the nodes in their respective components closest to $u$.
+If $x = y$, then $l_u$ and $l_v$ share a common $0$-labeled node.
+Since labels strictly increase by $1$ along any simple path moving away from $x$ (by the acceptance rule of $\mathcal{A}_0$-\textsc{cycle}), Claim~\ref{lem:path_labeling} implies that $l_u$ and $l_v$ agree on every node reachable from $x$ within $T_{u,v}$; in particular $l_u(u)=l_v(u)$ and $l_u(v)=l_v(v)$.
+If $x \neq y$, assume without loss of generality that $dist(x, u) \leq dist(y, u)$.
 Consider a path that contains $\texttt{right}(P')$ (for an arbitrary short path $P'$), goes through $u, v$ and $x$ and reaches an outer node in $C_u$ without entering the component $C_v$ beyond their intersection.
 Let us take this path as $P_4$.
 Then, $l_u(w) \neq l_v(w)$ for each node $w \in P_4$.
 Notice that the path $P_4$ contains at least $2i+2$ nodes (as it contains a sub-path from $v$ to the outer node).
 Therefore, there are at least $2i+2$ disagreements, which is impossible, since $u$ and $v$ can have at most $2i$ disagreements.
 We have analyzed all the cases, so the claim holds. \end{proof} Claim \ref{claim:one-root-nonzero} and \ref{claim:both-root-zero} together establish Proposition \ref{prop:diff_view_dist}. \end{proof}